-She returned to the shovel.
-It actually felt helpful to blow off energy.
-But after a few minutes, another strange thing happened, the second of the morning, right after she plunged the shovel tip into the pit and let go and watched the handle vibrating in front of her.
-She grabbed it and felt something—or thought she did.
-It was a pulsing, as though coming up from the earth, right there in the wooden handle.
-Ba-bump, ba-bump, ba-bump… Then it faded away.
-I must be going crazy, Maya thought, sure she was imagining it.
+She dug harder.
+It felt good to blow off the extra energy.
+But after a few minutes a strange thing happened, the second of the morning—right after she plunged the shovel tip into the pit and let go of the handle.
+She watched it vibrating and then grabbed it, and felt something.
+A pulsing, as though coming up from the earth right into the wooden handle.
+Ba-bump, ba-bump, ba-bump… It faded away.
+I must be going crazy, Maya thought, sure she had imagined it.

-She paused to wipe the sweat from her brow.
-She pulled her long auburn hair back into a ponytail and tied it off with the scrunchie she had on her wrist.
-Then she got back to the job, fully focused—except, every so often, when she would glance nervously toward the driveway in search of her mother’s Lexus.
-If Muriel pulled in now… Maya could almost hear the words coming at her: How could you!
+After a while, she paused to pull her long auburn hair into a ponytail and tied it off with the scrunchie she had on her wrist.
+She glanced nervously toward the driveway in search of her mother’s Lexus.
+If Muriel pulled in now, well, that would be bad.
+Maya could almost hear her mother’s words: How could you!
 Do you have any idea how much I pay the gardener?
 Unbelievable!
-But that probably wouldn’t happen.
-Muriel was working again, showing houses most every day right up until Happy Hour and then, after that, well, anything was possible.
+But that probably wouldn’t happen since she was working again, showing houses just about every day right up until Happy Hour and then, after that, anything was possible.

-Maya stomped her boot on the blade and felt the shovel cut into the earth.
+Maya stomped her boot down on the blade and felt the shovel slide into the earth.

 What was this?
 She tapped around with the tip, probing.

-She dropped the shovel, got down on her knees and looked into the hole, seeing a small glimmer down at the bottom.
+She got down on her knees and peered into the hole, catching a glimmer down at the bottom.
 Huh.
-She reached down to brush away the dirt, revealing a rectangular metal surface like the side of a cereal box.
-Intrigued, she dug around its edges and wedged her fingertips under it and pulled.
-Out popped a metal box.
-The lid was covered in ornate engravings of the sun, moon and stars.
+Her curiosity aroused, she reached down to brush away the dirt, revealing a rectangular metal surface about the size of the size of a cereal box.
+She scraped a gully around its edges and wedged her fingertips under it and pulled, and out popped a metal box.
+She stared at it, stunned.
+Its lid was covered in engravings of the sun, moon and stars.

-She found a clean patch of lawn and sat down and placed the box ceremoniously before her.
-Holding her breath, she opened the lid.
-She stared at what she saw inside: a leather-bound journal, chestnut-brown, its binding rough and distressed.
-She took it out and set it on her lap and opened it.
+Maya sat down on a clean patch of lawn and placed the box ceremoniously before her.
+Holding her breath, she opened the lid and stared at what was inside: a leather-bound journal.
+Its cover was chestnut-brown, its binding rough and distressed.
+She took it and opened it.

 “Oh, my God,” Maya said aloud, staring wide-eyed at the first page.
 “This is impossible.
 This can’t be.”

-Yet there it was—the answer to a riddle that Maya had tried to solve for as long as she could remember.
-Written on the worn, yellowed page was a single sentence, seven words that reached forward from the past as if to grab and shake her violently.
+Yet there it was—the answer to a riddle Maya had tried to solve for as long as she could remember.
+Written on the worn, yellowed page was a single sentence, seven words that reached forward from the past as if to grab and shake her.

 To Maya, with love from your father

+She breathed, or tried to.
 Her gaze flew to the bottom of the page.
 “Ben Ambrose,” she read.
-She stared, unable to breathe.
+She stared at it.
 His name, in his hand.
 Carefully, she flipped through a few of the brittle pages, skimmed the text, and realized what she was holding: his story, beginning around the time of her birth.
 What had happened, why he left.

 Memories flooded in, unbidden.
 The book had opened a spigot.
-The past began to flow.
-Maya recalled all the years she’d spent wondering, hoping, wanting to know about him, and the pain of that unfulfilled desire.
-She remembered as a child when she had imagined herself as a detective intent on solving the mystery.
-For days she had pored over every corner of the house in search of evidence—a sheet of paper with his signature on it, an ID card, a wallet, a baseball glove.
+The past began to gush out.
+Maya recalled all the years she’d spent wondering, hoping, and wanting, and the pain of all that unfulfilled desire.
+The fact that her mother would say nothing about him.
+She remembered, as a child, when she had imagined herself a detective determined to solve the mystery.
+She had pored over every corner of the house in search of evidence—a sheet of paper with his signature on it, an ID card, a wallet, a baseball glove.
 Anything.

-Then, she succeeded, once.
+And then, once, she succeeded.
 It was a photograph pressed into the pages of an old map book.
-Him.
 His face looked somehow familiar.
-Beaming, Maya had proudly presented the prize to her mother, hungry to understand, and hopeful.
-Muriel stared at the image for a second.
-Turning, without a word, she slid it into her purse.
+Beaming, jumpy with excitement, Maya had proudly presented the prize to her mother.
+Muriel stared at the image for a few seconds, and without a word, slid it into her purse.
 It had always been that way.
-It was so hurtful, the pain seared deeply into her like a scar.
-Maya had never forgotten the blurry image: Her mother and, yes, her father, Ben, sitting on a bench, the tall buildings of a city behind them.
+It was so hurtful, the pain seared deeply into Maya.
+But she had never forgotten the blurry image: Her mother and, yes, her father, Ben, sitting on a bench, the tall buildings of a city behind them.

 And now this!
 Maya fell back into the grass and lay grinning up at the sky, hugging the slender volume tightly.
 She would savor it.
 She would consume its contents.
 She would read each line a hundred times.
 She would read between the lines.

 But not yet.
 First, there was work to be done.
-She set the journal back in its box and walked over to the boot box that held Livingston.
-She tilted it so that his paw went back in and secured the lid and picked it up, jolted back to reality by the weight—nine pounds that had never been so still—and again the tears flowed.
+She set the journal back in its box and walked over to the boot box.
+She tilted it so that Livingston’s paw went back in, and secured the lid.
+She was jolted back to reality by the recognition of the weight—nine pounds that had never been so still—and again the tears flowed.

-Maya had found him yesterday on the front porch covered in blood, softly moaning.
-He’d probably been hit by a car on Allenswood Road.
+Maya had found him on the front porch, covered in blood, softly moaning, probably hit by a car on Allenswood Road.
 She had laid him on a towel on the front seat of her Civic and driven him to the vet, speeding all the way, but by the time she arrived, he was gone.

-With great care, she placed the box at the bottom of the grave, then glanced at the metal box on the grass a few feet away.
+With care, she placed the boot box at the bottom of the grave.
+She glanced at the metal box on the grass a few feet away.
 One into the earth, one out of it.
-Was life like that? she wondered.
+Is life like that? she wondered.
 An even exchange through a revolving door?

-Standing over the grave, she searched for the right words.
+Standing at the grave, she searched for the right words.
 “Thank you, Love,” somehow escaped her lips, which was odd.
-Maya had never called anyone that before.
+Maya had never called anyone that in her life.

-She began to fill in the hole.
+She picked up the shovel and began to fill in the hole.
 As the dirt struck the box with ugly pattering sounds, Maya’s thoughts turned to the question, How?
 How had she found this magical spot with its incredible bounty in the entirety of a one-acre yard?
-Why had she dug here?
+Why dig here?

-A half-hour earlier she had emerged from the back of the house finding herself unable to settle on a resting place that felt right.
+A half-hour earlier she had emerged from the back of the house only to find herself unable to settle on a resting place for him.
 It irked her.
-Then quickly she changed her mind.
-Instead of continuing to labor in vain, she would try something different.
-Let go.
-Look outside yourself.
-What happened next surprised her.
+Of course it had to be right.
+Then she changed her mind.
+Instead of continuing to labor, she would try something different: let go.
+Then see what happens.
+And what happened next shocked her.
 She found herself asking for guidance—from the universe, the beyond, the out-there.
 Anything that was not-Maya.

-Listening within, seeking for the space between her thoughts where an answer might be found, she had walked the lawn slowly, tracking along yesterday’s still-crisp lawnmower marks.
+Listening within, she had walked the lawn slowly, tracking along yesterday’s still-crisp lawnmower marks.
 When she reached the end of the yard where the fence met the woods, something happened that sent a shudder through her.
-She felt a tug, a tiny pull at the sleeve of her T-shirt.
-It was impossible and yet it happened.
-Unnerved, she had frozen in place.
-She felt another tug.
+She felt a tug at the sleeve of her T-shirt.
+It was impossible.
+No one was there.
+Unnerved, she froze in place.
+Then she felt another tug.

-I understand.
-She nodded.
-The universe was answering her query.
+She managed to settle down.
+She nodded her understanding.
+The universe had answered her query.
 She felt a powerful urge to gaze upon a specific patch of lawn.
 Look!
 There, by the old oak tree, do you see it?
 She rushed over and began to dig.

-Maya climbed aboard the old, bench-style swing far in the back of the yard near the woods.
+Maya climbed aboard the rusty old, bench-style swing that had been in the back of the yard near the woods for as long as she could remember.
 It creaked softly in protest of each of her gentle pushes.
 Old friend.
 Maya loved old things.

 She opened to the journal’s first pages, doing her best to focus in the midst of her excitement.
 Wonder quickly turned to delight.
-It was his handwriting—a crazy mix of cursive and printed letters just barely legible, almost identical to hers.
+It was his handwriting, a crazy mix of cursive and printed letters just barely legible—and almost identical to her own.